New

 Frequently Asked Questions

 Q: Is there a limit to how many people I can share a report with?
-A: There's no limit on the number of people who can view a shared report link.
+A: There's no limit on the number of people who can view a published report link.
 Share it as widely as needed within your organization.

-Q: Can I add comments or annotations to a shared report?
+Q: Can I add comments or annotations to a published report?
 A: Reports are shared as-is.
 For collaborative annotation, we recommend copying key findings into your team's existing collaboration tools (like Notion, Google Docs, or Confluence) and discussing there.